Oscar Schmidt: Flamengo

-Schmidt retired from his club basketball playing career on May 26, 2003, at the age of 45.
-During his club playing career, he scored a total of 42,044 points, in 1,289 games played, for a career scoring average of 32.6 points per game.
+During his club playing career, Oscar scored a total of 42,044 points, in 1,289 games played, for a career scoring average of 32.6 points per game.
 He also scored a total of 236 points in All-Star Games.
 However, those totals do not include all of the games that he played in during his pro club career, as the data for some of the national cup games, Pan-European games, and all-star games that he played in Europe are not available.